scrimba/community/FAQ.md

 ## What is Scrimba?
 Scrimba is a superior way to teach and learn coding.
 It's both a new video format for communicating code and a platform where everybody can share their code skills.

-## What's the benefits over traditional video?
+## What are the benefits over normal videos?
-Here's the main benefits Scrimba has over normal video:
+Here are the main benefits Scrimba has over normal videos:

 - Much easier creation process
-- Interactive (pause and edit the code)
+- Interactive (edit/copy/run the code inside the screencast)
-- Better mobile experience (we adjust the content after the screen size)
+- Better mobile experience (we adjust the content according to the screen size)
 - Light weight (1% of video in bytes)
-- Indexable
+- Indexable content

 ## How do I create a Scrimba screencast?
 Check [this Medium post](https://medium.com/scrimba/how-to-create-a-scrimba-screencast-e5ca244bc531) for detailed instructions.